pantheon-systems/documentation/source/content/guides/sftp/04-rsync-and-sftp.md

 ## Known Issues

-Uploading a large amount of files into a multi-container Live environment may fail silently.Follow the steps below if you're uploading many files, and your Live environment has [multiple application containers](/application-containers/#multiple-application-containers).
+Uploading a large number of files into a multi-container Live environment may fail silently.
+Follow the steps below if you're uploading many files, and your Live environment has [multiple application containers](/application-containers/#multiple-application-containers).

 1. Upload to an environment other than Live (for example, Dev).